alcortesm/Systems-Programming/src/sessions/s18-stacks/lecture-notes/java/readme.txt

   This program also accepts a second parameter (D), to output debug information about the testing process.

-  The toString() method for queues will return a string with the following
+  The toString() method for deques will return a string with the following
   format:

       Deque {(head) (tail)}